Will a macrobiotic diet stop all future attacks?

-Does your migraine headaches diet include eating “neutral” Macrobiotic diet foods?
+How does your migraine headaches diet stack up?
+Are you eating the right things?
 The macrobiotic community claims that their way of eating prevents migraines.
-Or is food is just one piece of the puzzle?

 it’s HOW you eat,

 how you chew,

 how many times you chew, and

 what you think about when you are chewing.

 It’s your awareness around eating and being all at the same time.